NBKRedSpy/TranspileUtilities/README.md

 return codeMatcher
     .MatchForward(true,
         ...
-        //The first parameter determines if a load or store must be matched. new CodeMatch(instruction => StackVariableInstruction.Create(isStore: true, instruction, out fooVariable)) ...
+        //The first parameter determines if a load or store operation is required for a successful CodeMatch. new CodeMatch(instruction => StackVariableInstruction.Create(expectStore: true, instruction, out fooVariable)) ...
         )
     .ThrowIfNotMatch("Did not find load section")